-Press release issued 26 February 2013
+Press release issued: 26 February 2013

 An international research team led by a University of Bristol scientist has explained the preservation of colours in fossil insects for the first time.
 The discovery explains why colours change and why they are destroyed during fossilisation, revealing hidden gems in the insect fossil record that could help reconstruct the evolution of colours in insects.

 The paper has just been published online in the journal Geology.
 The research will also be showcased at this year’s prestigious Royal Society Summer Science Exhibition in London, from 1 to 7 July.